-The Draft 2020 CAPER reports on the first year in the 2020 Con Plan.
-Despite many barriers and delays due to the COVID-19 pandemic, the City remains on target for meeting the goals set by the five-year strategic plan for the City's CDBG program.
-The following sections provide a more detailed analysis of the City's performance for the 2020 Program Year.
+The Draft 2021 CAPER reports on the second year in the 2020 Con Plan.
+The City is on target for meeting the goals set by the five-year strategic plan for the City's CDBG program.
+The following sections provide a more detailed analysis of the City's performance for the 2021 Program Year.